-Active Share compares the equity fund's

-holdings with the holdings in its benchmark.

-The key figures are stated in percent, from 0% (exact same distribution as the index) to the index).
-The measurement is calculated as one-half of the sum of the absolute deviations between a securities' weighting in the
+Active Share compares the equity fund's holdings with the holdings in its benchmark.
+The key figures are stated in percent, from 0% (exact same distribution as the index) to 100% (none of the holdings are included in the index).
+The measurement is calculated as one-half of the sum of the absolute deviations between a securities' weighting in the fund and its weight in the index.